barrelstrength/PhpStorm-Live-Templates-Craft-CMS/README.md

 ## Installation

-Copy the `Craft CMS.xml` file to the location where PhpStorm stores Live Templates on your operating system.
-The PhpStorm docs provide [instructions on sharing Live Templates](https://www.jetbrains.com/help/phpstorm/sharing-live-templates.html) on OSX, Windows, and Linux.
+Copy the Live Template group configuration files to the `templates` folder in the location where PhpStorm stores Live Templates on your operating system.
+Live template group configuration files are stored in the templates directory of the [IDE configuration directory](https://www.jetbrains.com/help/phpstorm/tuning-the-ide.html#config-directory).

+### Live Template group configuration files

+- Craft CMS - Twig.xml
+- Craft CMS - PHP.xml

-Visit `Preferences->Editor->Live Templates` and ensure that the **Craft CMS** Live Templates are enabled.
+Visit `Preferences->Editor->Live Templates` and ensure that the **Craft CMS - Twig** and **Craft CMS - PHP** Live Templates are enabled, as desired.

 ----